Resurrecting an ancient Egyptian tomb

 'This is resurrection'

-For the Seti exhibition in Basel, Factum Arte has recreated two of the tomb's most beautiful rooms, the Hall of Beauties and the adjacent Pillared Room, as they are now: much faded and vandalized.
+For the Seti exhibition in Basel, Factum Foundation has recreated two of the tomb's most beautiful rooms, the Hall of Beauties and the adjacent Pillared Room, as they are now: much faded and vandalized.
 The outstanding highlight of the show is a second, more ambitious version of the Hall of Beauties as it was found in 1871.

 It's hard to distinguish what's original (the show includes a few original fragments under glass) and what's been copied.
 This is in large part thanks to advancements in 3D scanning and printing, as well as photogrammetry -- the science of taking measurements from photographs.